-I was invited as a designer-in-residence at the Aalto University in Helsinki.
-During my stay I took the students to different archives in Helsinki (or places that consider themselves to be an archive): Aalto (Taikki) archives, Museum of Impossible Forms, and People’s Archive (Kansan arkistot).
+During my stay as a designer-in-residence at the Aalto University in Helsinki, I took a group of students to different archives in Helsinki (or places that consider themselves to be an archive): Aalto (Taikki) archives, Museum of Impossible Forms, and People’s Archive (Kansan arkistot).
 Based on these visits, and on their own conception of what an archive is or can be, the students developed new work by appropriating archival work.
 Here appropriation is not a dirty word, but an action bringing lesser known histories into focus, distributing them to new audiences – something I am interested in my own work as well.

-The outcome was an exhibition at the Otaniemi campus in December 2019, featuring also in an upcoming publication (winter/spring 2020) considering the notion of locality, edited together with Arja Karhumaa.
+The outcome was an exhibition at the Otaniemi campus in December 2019, featuring in the publication LOCAL considering visual communication & locality, edited together with Arja Karhumaa.

 Woman Lying On Her Stomach